adobiss/adobiss.github.io/_portfolio/spam-filter.md

 The XGBoost algorithm emerged as the choice due to:

-- Its tree-based structure tailored for sparse datasets.
+- Its tree-based structure is efficient for sparse datasets.
 - The ability to integrate a weighted loss function and L1 regularization.
 - Its recognised speed and computational efficiency.